 SaaS providers are responsible for ensuring the security of their cloud services.
 This means you don’t have to worry about finding and correcting security vulnerabilities within the SaaS application your provider will handle that.

 But that doesn’t mean you don’t have to factor SaaS into your security strategy.
-You could still fall victim to a data breach if an unauthorized party accessed your account.
+You still could fall victim to a data breach if an unauthorized party accessed your account.
 Here are some SaaS security practices to minimize your threat risk:

 • Implement single sign-on (SSO) capabilities so you can easily authorize and revoke employee accounts when needed.